 - More timely and informed culling decisions

-- SeekSire uses USDA recognized/ISAG standard parentage markers
+- SeekSire uses a unique combination of Bos taurus, Bos indicus, USDA and ISAG parentage markers

 Setting up sire groups.
 When ordering parentage, DNA tests on calves will be compared to the DNA of sires that producers have submitted.
-Order forms contain an area to fill in that indicates which bulls should be assigned to a sire group.
-This information is used in informatics programs at GeneSeek to determine most probable sires.
+This information is used in informatics programs at Neogen to determine most probable sires.
 Unusual results occur on occasion due to neighboring bulls siring calves in other herds.